rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 A protocol requirement or class method/property/subscript can be made differentiable via a derivative function defined in an extension.
-When a protocol requirement is not marked with `@differentiable(reverse)` but has been made differentiable by a `@derivative` declaration in a protocol extension, a dispatched call to such a member can be differentiated, and the derivative or transpose is always the one provided in the protocol extension.
+When a protocol requirement is not marked with `@differentiable(reverse)` but has been made differentiable by a `@derivative` declaration in a protocol extension, a dispatched call to such a member can be differentiated, and the derivative is always the one provided in the protocol extension.

 #### Derivative functions